lukewaite/ringphp-guzzle-handler/README.md

 I've built a [RingPHP][ringphp] Handler that uses Guzzle as the transport.

 ### You've done wot mate?
-Yes - I built a transport for RingPHP (an older GuzzleHttp project) that uses Guzzle 6 as the transport.
+Yes - I built a handler for RingPHP (an older GuzzleHttp project) that uses Guzzle 6 as the transport.

 ### Reasoning